 5C – How old were you when you totally stopped rock climbing?
 Why did you stop?

-5C – What activity or hobby did you picked up after you stopped climbing?
+5C – What activity or hobby did you pick up after you stopped climbing?

 Lawrence – I went back to my old hobbies: Fishing, Sailing and Boating.